-Tests for immediate-type (IgE-mediated) hypersensitivity help identify reactions to beta-lactam antibiotics, foreign (xenogeneic) serum, and some vaccines and polypeptide hormones.
+Tests for type I (IgE-mediated) hypersensitivity help identify reactions to beta-lactam antibiotics, foreign (xenogeneic) serum, and some vaccines and polypeptide hormones.
 However, typically, only 10 to 20% of patients who report a penicillin allergy have a positive reaction on skin tests.
 Also, for most drugs (including cephalosporins), skin tests are unreliable and, because they detect only IgE-mediated reactions, do not predict the occurrence of morbilliform eruptions, hemolytic anemia, or nephritis.

 For xenogeneic serum skin testing, patients who are not atopic and who have not previously received xenogeneic (eg, horse) serum should first be given a prick test with a 1:10 dilution; if this test is negative, 0.02 mL of a 1:1000 dilution is injected intradermally.
-A wheal > 0.5 cm in diameter develops within 15 min in sensitive patients.
+A wheal > 0.5 cm in diameter develops within 15 minutes in sensitive patients.
 Initially, for all patients who may have previously received serum—whether or not they reacted—and for those with a suspected allergic history, a prick test should be done using a 1:1000 dilution; if results are negative, 1:100 is used, and if results are again negative, 1:10 is used as above.
 A negative result rules out the possibility of anaphylaxis but does not predict incidence of subsequent serum sickness.

 For drug provocation testing, a drug suspected of causing a hypersensitivity reaction is given in escalating doses to precipitate the reaction.
 This test is usually safe and effective if done in a controlled setting.

-Some HLA-Based Risk Factors for Drug Hypersensitivity
+Prognosis for Drug Hypersensitivity

 Hypersensitivity decreases with time.
-IgE antibodies are present in 90% of patients 1 yr after an allergic reaction but in only about 20 to 30% after 10 yr.
+IgE antibodies are present in 90% of patients 1 year after an allergic reaction but in only about 20 to 30% after 10 years.
 Patients who have anaphylactic reactions are more likely to retain antibodies to the causative drug longer.